SQL-Academy/en.sql-academy/course/module-2/using-functions/article.md

+---
+meta:
+    title: 'Using functions'
+    description: 'Examples of scalar SQL functions and their applications on literals and field values from tables.'
+---

 # Using Functions

 When creating SQL queries, we can use built-in functions.
 For example, if we want to output a string in uppercase, we can use the `UPPER` function.